- The Little Market

 Adding a daily movement practice to your self care routine can help rejuvenate your body and mind leaving you feeling energized and focused.
 And the great part is, there is no one exercise or movement practice that is better than another... you can find what works for you each day.

-Finding movement activities you actually enjoy and can return to again and again is much more valuable for your self care routine than going for something particularly challenging or flashy.
-That means you could start adding moving into your weeks with a hike (or snowshoe) on your favorite trail, longer walks outside, or going for a bike ride or ski.
+Finding self care activities you actually enjoy and can return to again and again is much more valuable for your routine than going for something particularly challenging or flashy.
+That means you could start adding moving into your weeks with a hike (or snowshoe) on your favorite trail, longer walks outside, or going for a bike ride.
 For chillier days, find ways to practice movement inside by stretching, doing simple yoga, or dancing to some energizing music.
 Beyond its physical benefits, adding movement to your self care routine will feel energizing and like an accomplishment in and of itself.

 In the midst of stress, it can be easy to forget to give ourselves nourishing meals throughout the day, especially if we are focused on a myriad of worries and responsibilities.
 The beauty of eating healthy, nutritious foods is that our body and mood both get a boost and we feel the benefits almost immediately.

-One easy practice to add to your self care routine is to give yourself time to cook something special every once in a while that can give you nutrients and last you a few days.
+One easy self care tip is to give yourself time to cook something special every once in a while that can give you nutrients and last you a few days.
 This could be trying a new recipe you've seen or indulging in a homecooked favorite you haven't made in a while.
 The extra 30 minutes or hour it takes will be worth it when your entire being gives you a generous thank you, and it's a wonderful way to slow down and enjoy preparing a meal.
 Be sure to silence notifications and get your favorite playlist going!

 Getting ready for work and winding down to sleep are routines you probably don't think twice about, yet they offer wonderful opportunities to reflect and unwind during the day.
 By paying special attention to these moments, and enhancing them with small rituals, you can transform tired obligations into relaxing parts of your self care routine.

-Turning everyday responsibilities into relaxing parts of your self care routine makes your day more interesting and fulfilling.
+If you need somewhere to start when determining how to start a self care routine, turn everyday responsibilities into relaxing self care activities makes your day more interesting and fulfilling.
 It's no surprise that you’ll be able to find opportunities for relaxation and mindfulness everywhere you look.

-During periods of suffering and uncertainty like the one we’re experiencing now, it can seem like allowing ourselves to feel happiness and joy would be insensitive, and so some people may notice themselves dampening their positive emotions out of a sense that we should all be feeling sad.
+During periods of suffering and uncertainty it can seem like allowing ourselves to feel happiness and joy would be insensitive, and so some people may notice themselves dampening their positive emotions out of a sense that we should all be feeling sad.
 If you notice yourself doing that, you’re not alone.
-As part of your self care routine, it can be helpful to remind yourself that it’s okay (and often necessary) to let yourself feel cheerful even in the midst of sorrow.
+Self care routines should include simple actions like gentle reminders to yourself that it’s okay (and often necessary) to let yourself feel cheerful even in the midst of sorrow.

 So break out the silly cat videos for a giggle every now and then, let yourself jump for joy when you get good news, and spend some time talking on the phone with friends that get those big belly laughs out of you.
-We all deserve to feel a little joy right now.
+We all deserve to feel a little joy.

 Even if you ignore all the rest of the items on this list, consider practicing this one.
 Being kind to yourself is paramount to any good self care routine.
 Remember that self care is a practice, and you’re not going to be perfect at it.
 When you slip up, give yourself the gift of forgiveness.
 We also like to practice gratitude, and forgiveness of others, as part of taking care of ourselves.
 It is amazing the positive impact these can have on you and everyone around you.

-All of these suggestions for starting a new self care routine bring much needed attention and compassion to our well-being during this difficult time.
+All of these self care tips bring much needed attention and compassion to our well-being during this difficult time.
 Of course, each of us will find our own path towards the self care routine that works best for our needs.
 And we hope these ideas bring you peace in the new year.
-If you've found more strategies for your self care routine that are helping you, we'd love to hear them!
+If you've found more strategies that are helping you, we'd love to hear them!

 Comments will be approved before showing up.